ethereum/devp2p/discv5/discv5-theory.md

 #### Step 4: Node B receives handshake message

-When node B receives the handshake message packet, it first loads the WHOAREYOU challenge and node record which it stored earlier.
+When node B receives the handshake message packet, it first loads the node record and WHOAREYOU challenge which it sent and stored earlier.

 If node B did not have the node record of node A, the handshake message packet must contain a node record.
 A record may also be present if node A determined that its record